 This QAPP has been prepared in accordance with NYSDEC DER-10 (May 2010) to outline the procedures and protocols that will be utilized to conduct a RI that will provide the necessary data to develop a remedial alternative and will ultimately address the environmental conditions associated with the Site.
-The primary objectives of this RIWP include the following:
+The primary objectives of the RIWP include the following:

-- Further define the nature/extent of contamination; - Identify additional potential source areas; - Assess impacts; and - Provide additional data necessary for a Remedial Alternatives Analysis (RAA)
+- Further define the nature/extent of contamination; - Assess impacts; and - Provide additional data necessary for a Remedial Alternatives Analysis (RAA).